ErythroGuild/EasyRollTracker/Readme.md

 - Parses valid plaintext to itemlinks
 - Tooltip preview of items
 - Resizable window
-- Double-click resizing button to maximize window
+- Double-click resize button to maximize window

 *The project can be found on CurseForge [here][1].*